landlab/landlab/docs/source/development/practices/develop_with_git.rst

    $ git pull

-or with the “Update from master” button in the app.
+or with the "Update from master" button in the app.

 Pushing changes from your local machine to your fork on Github
 ``````````````````````````````````````````````````````````````